adelbertc/cinema/README.md

 Collections, but I am working on an alternative involving "actual" Actors so that you can restrict how many threads to use.
-A Director begins work when it receives an `Action` message.
-Once a Director is done with it's slice of the graph, it sends the results back to the Producer via an `ActionResult` message.
+A Director begins work when it receives an `StartProduction` message.
+Once a Director is done with it's slice of the graph, it sends the results back to the Producer via an `ProductionResult` message.

 ###Grip
 The Grips are deployed on the remote machines